Ellis8462/Gym-website/README.md

 - The footer appears on all pages on the site.

-- The footer contains links to the gym's social media pages.
+- The footer contains links to the gym's social media pages which can be opened on a new tab.

 - The footer has general contact information such as the gym's email and phone number.